technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

     ![](./media/image16.png)

-## Exercise 3: Publishing the agent in Microsoft 365 Copilot Chat
+## Supplementary Exercise 3: Publishing the agent in Microsoft 365 Copilot Chat

 1. Select **Publish** from the agent overview page.